amanbolat/pkg/README.md

 * net – utility functions for working with network.
 * postgres – a wrapper around `sql.DB` that uses pgx drive under the hood.
 There are also some helpful utility methods to work with Postgres.
+* sql – set of useful interface to encapsulate `sql.DB` methods.

+## API

+⚠️API is not stable yet, so backward compatibility is not guaranteed.